zrythm/zrythm/README.md

-Zrythm is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Zrythm is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version approved by Alexandros Theodotou in a public statement of acceptance.

 The full text of the license can be found in the [COPYING](COPYING) file.